Insurance fraud is a crime. And it costs all of us.

 Filing fraudulent claims is a crime.
 And it costs you money.
 How?

 In order to cover payout of these fraudulent claims, insurance premiums are increased.
+Based on the FBI estimates, insurance fraud ends up costing the average U.S. family between $400 and $700 per year in higher premiums.
 That hurts all of us.

 Those who commit insurance fraud are guilty of a crime.
 They are subject to both state and federal prosecution, depending upon the circumstances.